stakater/kubestackplus-docs/content/for-developers/overview.md

 - [Developer Training](./explanation/developer-training.md)

     Lay the foundation of your development journey with comprehensive training.
-Explore fundamental concepts, programming languages, and technologies that are vital for successful application development.
+Explore fundamental concepts, programming languages, and technologies vital for successful application development.

 - [Inner and Outer Loop](./explanation/inner-outer-loop.md)

     Uncover the inner workings of software development processes.
-Distinguish between the inner development loop for code iteration and manual deployment and monitoring, and the outer development loop for GitOps deployment.
+Distinguish between the inner development loop for code iteration and manual deployment and monitoring and the outer development loop for GitOps deployment.

 - [Local Development Workflow](./explanation/local-development-workflow.md)